wdearden/radlibs/README.md

 # RadLibs

 Welcome!
 This is a small, fun package.
 Remember MadLibs from childhood roadtrips?
 This is something of a parody of that, updated a bit.
+[To see the fullest documentation, visit https://skirmer.github.io/radlibs/.](https://skirmer.github.io/radlibs/)

 To get started immediately, you can use the base function: `makeRadlibs()`.
 Just pass a string that includes any number of the following words, and it will fill in something (hopefully) funny!